edreyer/modulith/Readme.md

 Writing high quality server-side software applications that stand the test of time is a hard problem.
-Over time, applications become increasingly complex and suffer from a variety of problems including, some of which are outlined below.
+Over time, applications become increasingly complex and suffer from a variety of problems, some of which are outlined below.

 As illustrated in Figure 1, there are a bevy of concerns, across multiple dimensions that software engineers must be mindful of at all times.